Bhattiaman/learn/src/content/blog/amazon-hiring.md

 ---
 title: 'Amazon Hiring 🤩!'
-description: 'The summer analyst internship is for candidates currently pursuing an undergraduate/master’s degree and is usually undertaken during the second...'
+description: 'The Data Scientist internship is for candidates currently pursuing an undergraduate/master’s degree and is usually undertaken during the second...'
 pubDate: '2023-11-11'
 heroImage: '/Amazon.png'
 ---